authgear/authgear-server/docs/specs/user-model.md

 To deal with clock skew, the code generated before or after the current time are also accepted.

+Users may have multiple TOTP authenticators.
+In this case, the inputted TOTP would be matched against all TOTP authenticators of user.
+However, a limit on the maximum amount of secondary TOTP authenticators may be set in the configuration.

 ### OOB-OTP Authenticator

 Out-of-band One-time-password authenticator is either primary or secondary.